 The GEN 2 UH1 is lighter, less lens tint, bigger rear window FOV, and better looking than the GEN 1.
 On top of that it's less than $500 compared to a $680 EOTECH.

-The current street price of the UH 1 GEN 2 is around $499, and you can find better deals by checking out one of our links below:
+The current street price of the UH 1 GEN 2 is around $470 - 499, and you can probably find better deals by checking out one of our links below: